Packet Analyzer Platform

 At the outset, the most important part of the project was the UX strategy and design.

 Researching ways in which engineers could monitor network performance with ease was the basis for further work.
-The product is not available on the Web and has to be deployed locally for each client, so there was no option for releasing updates whenever they’re available so release dates were planned in advance.
+The product is not available on the web and has to be deployed locally for each client, so there was no option for releasing updates whenever they’re available and had to be planned in advance.

 Our core efforts at this stage included:

-Clear interactive process consisting of workshops, architecture enhancements, and design, and numerous on-site meetings.
+Clear interactive process consisting of workshops, architecture enhancements and design, as well as numerous on-site meetings.

 Source of new solutions

-The best thing (and the hardest!) is that the ever-growing scale and complexity of the project always force us to find new technologies, processes, and solutions.
-Many of which we later apply company-wide.
+The best thing (and the hardest!) is that the ever-growing scale and complexity of the project always forces us to find new technologies, processes and solutions, many of which we later apply company-wide.

 After a period of collaboration spanning over two years, our client received a working version of the web application that they now sell to companies across the globe.